MISP/misp-website/content/research-projects.md

 - Collecting structured information from sharing platforms (e.g. MISP data to refine or use existing)
 - Interviews (unstructured or semi-structured model) [^2]

-Structured information from sharing platforms such as the type of information shared, the activity per organisations or the contextualisation applied.
+Structured information from sharing platforms such as the type of information shared, the activity per organizations and the contextualization applied to the collection of information.
 Partially structured information from the interviews.
-Different data analysis will be applied especially to cross-check data from sharing platforms and the unstructured data collected from interviews.
+Different data analysis technics will be applied especially to cross-validate data from sharing platforms and the unstructured data collected from interviews.

 ### (3.3) Expected results and contribution